nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <a name = "exporting-data"></a>
 #### _Exporting data_

-Exports all the data of Notor into a CSV file to Notor's Directory.
+Exports all the data of Notor into a CSV file to Notor's home directory.

 Format: `export`
 <div style="page-break-after: always;"></div>

 <a name = "person-command"></a>